 \section{Conclusions}

-We measure the cumulative fraction of X-ray luminous BCGs as a function of the 2-10 keV luminosity in the redshift ranges $0.2<z<0.3$ and $0.55<z<0.75$.
-We put together our BCG sample without any preliminary selection on the host clusters, simply collecting all the available observations of clusters and groups public as of September 2016 with more than 20 ks of total exposure in the {\sl Chandra} archive.
-Our aim is to constrain the history of accretion onto the SMBH of BCGs galaxies across cosmic epochs, and, ultimately, its effect on the feedback duty cycle.
-This last piece of information is clearly a key ingredient towards the comprehension of the baryonic cycle at the center of groups and clusters of galaxies.
-In this preliminary work, we investigate the presence of X-ray nuclear emission in the BCGs, whose measurement is made difficult due to the overwhelming emission of the surrounding ICM, particularly in cool-core clusters.
-However, thanks to the exquisite angular resolution of {\sl Chandra}, and the use of the hard band, where the ICM emission is lower and the AGN emission less affected by intrinsic absorption, we are able to probe the presence of X-ray nuclear activity down to luminosities as low as $10^{42}$ erg s$^{-1}$.
+We measured the cumulative fraction of X-ray luminous BCGs as a function of the 2-10 keV luminosity in the redshift ranges $0.2<z<0.3$ and $0.55<z<0.75$.
+We compiled together our BCG sample without any preliminary selection on the host clusters, simply collecting all the available observations of clusters and groups public as of 2016 September with more than 20 ks of total exposure in the {\sl Chandra} archive.
+Our aim is to constrain the history of accretion onto the SMBH of BCGs galaxies across cosmic epochs, and ultimately, its effect on the feedback duty cycle.
+This last piece of information is clearly a key ingredient toward the comprehension of the baryonic cycle at the center of groups and clusters of galaxies.
+In this preliminary work, we investigated the presence of X-ray nuclear emission in the BCGs, whose measurement is made difficult by the overwhelming emission of the surrounding ICM, particularly in cool-core clusters.
+However, thanks to the exquisite angular resolution of {\sl Chandra}, and the use of the hard band, where the ICM emission is lower and the AGN emission less affected by intrinsic absorption, we were able to probe the presence of X-ray nuclear activity down to luminosities as low as $10^{42}$ erg s$^{-1}$.
 Our results can be summarized as follows: